 Meet KC BECKER,

 I came to Boulder in 2002, and quickly got involved with the Sierra Club, Indian Peaks Group.
 I left Interior in 2003, wanting to still work on environmental issues, but from a different perspective.
 I had always worked on public land issues, but decided that cities have as much impact on our environmental heritage as does preserving open lands.
-Understanding how cities are built, how and where they are developed, what values they reflect, became a real interest of mine.
+Understanding how cities are built, how and where they are developed, and what values they reflect became a real interest of mine.
 I also wanted to understand the business world.
 A good friend always told me if you don’t like the way something is done, learn how to do it yourself.
 So I spent a year at the University of Denver’s Sturm School of Business where I earned a MS in Real Estate Development and Construction Management.
-I loved the education I got there and the 2 years I spent working for 2 progressive real estate investors because understanding how the private sector works is critical to understanding where we as a state is headed.
+I loved the education I got there and the two years I spent working for progressive real estate investors because understanding how the private sector works is critical to understanding where we as a state are headed.

 I didn’t stay involved in the private sector for long, as I started having kids and moved my interests closer to home.
 I served on Boulder’s Planning Board before being elected to a 4-year term of the Boulder City Council in November, 2009.
 Serving on City Council was an amazing privilege and opportunity.
 I served on the Boulder Urban Renewal Authority and as the city’s representative to the Denver Regional Council of Governments.
 During my time on the Council, I worked on diverse issues from homelessness to our energy future; from dealing with decreasing budgets to looking at new funding for transportation infrastructure and enhancements.
 It is always interesting and always a privilege to serve my community.